What Is Ankle Arthrodesis?

 - Foot wrapped in a bulky bandage and hard plaster splint

-- Ice, elevate, take pain medication, and expect numbness in foot 12-24 hours
+Ice, elevate, take pain medication, and expect numbness in the foot for

 - First follow-up in the office, the dressing is changed